“Colour is a power which directly influences the soul."

 Geometric Configuration (no. 1), Norfolk, Virginia, USA.

 Created as part of the 2019 NEON Festival.

 Karri's studio work explores similar geometric compositions to her murals; however, these works address conceptual ideas around the preconceived limitations associated with the medium of painting.
 By exploring The Expanded Field of Painting, her studio work addresses the validity of traditionalist painting values by drawing attention to the space her works inhabit.
 In doing so, her painting's reject the inherent flatness typically associated with canvas painting.

 Karri is currently exploring the deconstruction of other existing narratives that have historically positioned painting as separate to other art forms.
 By challenging conventional painting parameters, her painted installations generate a revised perspective on how the medium is characterised.

 As part of the 2020 Brenda Clouten Memorial Travelling Scholarship,

 Maitland Regional Art Gallery, NSW.

 Karri has been involved in over forty exhibitions throughout Australia and the United States.
-Throughout her career, Karri has been awarded three major prizes; the Emerging Artist Award at GraduArt (USQ) in 2017, the Biennial Emerging Artist Award at the Toowoomba Regional Art Gallery in 2018, and the 2020 Brenda Clouten Memorial Travelling Scholarship at the Maitland Regional Art Gallery.
-With her travelling scholarship, Karri plans to embark on several residencies throughout Europe during 2022.
+During her career Karri has been awarded three major art prizes; the Emerging Artist Award at GraduArt (USQ) in 2017, the Biennial Emerging Artist Award at the Toowoomba Regional Art Gallery in 2018, and the 2020 Brenda Clouten Memorial Travelling Scholarship at the Maitland Regional Art Gallery.
+With her travelling scholarship Karri plans to embark on residencies throughout Europe during 2023.